Comparison of Hillary Clinton's emails and Donald Trump's file boxes - ExBulletin

 Clinton’s emails included times when staffers wrote that to get into specifics, they would have to go through a secure State Department system.

-Moss warned that while some documents at Mar-a-Lago were clearly marked as classified, many questions remain, such as “where the documents were originally located, who boxed them, when Trump became aware of the existence of the documents at Mar-a-Lago, and what efforts, if any, Trump made to rectify the situation once he was made aware of them.”
+Moss warned that while some Mar-a-Lago documents were clearly marked as classified, many questions remain, such as “where the documents were originally located, who boxed them, when Trump became aware of the existence of the Mar-a-Lago documents, and what efforts, if any, Trump made to rectify the situation once he was made aware of them.

 The answers to those questions, he said, would help determine whether anyone could be held criminally liable and whether Trump himself faces legal risk.